Water Heater Pros

 COLD WATER WEIGHS MORE THAN HOT WATER

-A liter of cold water will weigh more than a liter of hot water.
-Most liquids, not all, become heavier as they grow colder.
-The answer all boils down, nay cools down, to density.
-The colder the water is, the denser it is.
-Density will normally determine the weight of two liquids which have the same volume.
-It is quantified by mass devided by volume and here on our planet Earth, mass is the same as weight.
+The colder the water, the denser it is.
+Density generally determines the weight of two liquids with the same volume.
+It is quantified by mass divided by volume, and mass is the same as weight on Earth.
 In the case of water, aka H2O, the weight is measured by the number of H2O (2 parts hydrogen, 1 part oxygen) molecules present in a given volume.

 Hot vs. Cold Water: Boiling Experiment